Speculorg/Terminal/volumes/elasticsearch_data/README.md

-# elk_data
+# Elasticsearch Data Volume

-This directory contains Elasticsearch files for development.
-Data is preserved between container restarts.
+This directory contains the persistent data files for the Elasticsearch service.